wushidiguo/TextContainedImageGeneration/readme.md

 A synthetic data generator for text recognition with user interface.

 ## What is it for?
 This work is inpired by [TRDG](https://github.com/Belval/TextRecognitionDataGenerator) which is an excellent tool to generate data for text recognition.
 This work can be seen as a supplement to TRDG.
-You may consider this work if you need:
+You may consider to use this work if you need:
 1. A tool with user interface that makes your generation easier.
 2. A tool that has better text format support, such as, underlined text, partly highlighted text, etc.
 3. A tool that has better non-latin text support.
-It means you can use all system fonts or even use them together in single text line.
 Basically, it's a **fully functional line text eidtor**, and converts your text into image.

-note: This work currently doesn't provide blurring, distortion and other after-process features that are supported by TRDG, as these features are not key to this work and can be easily applied by users.
+note: This work currently doesn't provide blurring, distortion and other after-process features that are supported by TRDG.

 The general UI design is inherited from this great [tutorial](https://github.com/goldsborough/Writer-Tutorial).